rust-user-group-graz/2022-02-23_async_programming_tokio/slides/slides.md

 ## The "Future" trait

-* Central component of async programming in rust
+* Central component of async programming in Rust
 * For polling functions which may return a value now or in the *future*

 ----